Assistance dog: Training process

-Assistance dogs have traditionally been trained by organizations.
-In a few countries, such as the United States, United Kingdom, and Australia, assistance dogs can also be trained by their handlers but in most countries, only dogs trained and certified by an officially recognized organization can be recognized as assistance dogs and enjoy the associated legal protections.
+Assistance dogs are traditionally trained by professional organizations.
+In a few countries, such as the United States, United Kingdom, and Australia, assistance dogs can also be trained by their handlers.
+However, in most countries, only dogs trained and certified by an officially recognized organization can be recognized as assistance dogs and benefit from the associated legal protections.

 A prospective assistance dog candidate will go through socialization and desensitization training, where the dog is exposed to unfamiliar locations, sounds, scents, and other stimuli.
 This training sets the foundations for the assistance dog to remain focused while working.
 An assistance dog prospect will also go through obedience training to ensure they remain under control of the handler.

 After completing obedience training, an assistance dog commences specialized task training.
-During this training, the assistance dog will learn to perform tasks that will aid their disabled handler.
+During this training, the assistance dog will learn to perform tasks that will aid their handler.
 The tasks that an assistance dog is trained to perform will differ based on the handler's disabilities and needs.

 Examples of tasks include alerting to a fire alarm or doorbell, retrieving a medication during a medical episode, pulling a wheelchair, retrieving an item that has been dropped by the handler, and turning on lights.
 Some tasks may require a larger dog with healthy joints, while others (e.g. alerting to a sound) can be performed by a dog of any size.

+Legal frameworks

+Not all countries have established specific legislations for service dogs.
+When there is a legislation, it generally allows service dogs to enter public spaces where dogs are usually not allowed in.
+Legislations varies regarding the mandatory training, certification, equipment, and registration that service dogs should have to be officially recognized and benefit from public access rights.
+However, assistance dogs are usually expected to meet the following criteria: